 Houses in NSW enjoy very strong demand, driven by ultra-low interest rates and very strong buyer sentiment.
 FOMO is a major driver in consumer behaviour both in Greater Sydney and in popular regional areas of NSW.

-House price expectations are already being reflected in auction clearance rates figures, with auction clearance rates in the second week of November showing results of 73 per cent in Sydney.
-It should be noted, however, that a clear distinction should be made between houses and units in Sydney - the average preliminary clearance rates for houses during the 4 weeks of October was 81 per cent, well above units with 69 per cent.
+The Westpac-Melbourne Institute Index in relation to House Price Expectations has surged sharply in the past four months by almost 32 per cent.
+House price expectations are already being reflected in auction clearance rates figures, with preliminary auction clearance rates in the last week of January 2021 showed results of nearly 83 per cent in Sydney.
+It should be noted, however, that a clear distinction should be made between houses and units.
+The average preliminary clearance rates for houses during the last week of January 2021 were 84 per cent, while for units only 81 per cent.

 Family-suitable apartments that are an affordable alternative to houses and units in popular areas, such as the Eastern Suburbs and the Northern Beaches, are likely to enjoy strong demand and material price increases.

 However, rental units in high supply areas, present a higher level of risk.
 Irrespective of COVID-19, there are areas in Sydney that have experienced major unit oversupply in recent years.
 The risks associated with existing rental apartments has increased materially, particularly in SA4s that have a large concentration of young renters, such as City and Inner South, Inner South West and Inner West.
 Young renters are more vulnerable to the increasing unemployment and this is reflected in a sharp rise in vacancy rates not only in Sydney, but also across other CBDs in the country.